You don’t always need specialist equipment for close-ups; the best camera phones are very capable when it comes to macro photography, says Amy Davies.

 Not long ago, clip-on macro lenses and loupes for smartphones were available to buy.
-These tended to be fairly low in quality, fiddly to use and, since they were usually specific to a phone model, were out of date as soon as you upgraded your device.
+These tended to be fairly low in quality, fiddly to use and, since they were usually specific to a phone model, were obsolete as soon as you upgraded your device.
 In recent years, flagships and even mid-range phones have come equipped with macro functionality directly in camera.
 It’s even become a key selling point for many.

-How does smartphone macro work?
+How does phone macro work?

 Generally speaking, most smartphones utilise the ultra-wide-angle camera for macro work.
 The phone will detect when you’re attempting to take a close-up picture and automatically switch to macro mode, in most cases.